On Abortion, Goals Of Back-To-Back Marches Couldn't Be More Different

 March for Life organizers are expecting "tens of thousands" of marchers in Washington, Mancini said, along with dozens of smaller, local marches being held around the country in the early months of 2017.
 The goal, she said, is to mobilize anti-abortion activists around the country to put pressure on elected leaders to carry forward their agenda.

-Mancini's top priorities include making permanent the federal ban on public funding for abortions, and a ban on late-term abortions.
-State laws banning abortions after 20 weeks gestation have been found unconstitutional in federal court.
+Mancini's top priorities include making permanent the federal ban on public funding for abortions and a ban on late abortions.
+State laws banning abortions after 20 weeks' gestation have been found unconstitutional in federal court.

 That's why a major concern for anti-abortion groups is to see Trump follow through on his pledge to social conservatives to appoint judges who align with their views.
-Trump has promised to announce his nomination to replace the late U.S. Supreme Court Justice Antonin Scalia next Thursday, a move activists on both sides of the abortion debate will be watching closely.
+Trump has promised to announce his nomination to replace late U.S. Supreme Court Justice Antonin Scalia next Thursday, a move activists on both sides of the abortion debate will be watching closely.